dongchen-coder/symFP/README.md

 # Symbolic Footprint

-This is the underdevelopment symblic footprint repository.
+This is the underdevelopment symblic footprint repository (based on LLVM-4.0.0).

 symFP is the major analysis pass which is dependent on the other four analysis passes (index, argument, global variable and loop information analysis pass).